syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/HTML-Layout.md

 ---
 layout: post
-title: HTML-Layout | WindowsForms | Syncfusion
+title: HTML Layout in Windows Forms Html Viewer control | Syncfusion
-description: html layout
+description: Learn about HTML Layout support in Syncfusion Windows Forms Html Viewer (HTMLUI) control and more details.
 platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---

-# HTML layout
+# HTML Layout in Windows Forms Html Viewer (HTMLUI)

 HTMLUI can be used as a HTML viewer in two ways.